 Choosing The Right Attribution Model

-Selecting the appropriate attribution model for your business is a critical decision.
-The choice should align with your goals, your understanding of the customer journey, and your available resources.
+Choosing the suitable attribution model for your business is a critical decision.
+The choice should align with your goals, understanding of the customer journey, and available resources.
 Here are some steps to help you make an informed decision:

 1. Analyze Your Customer Journey